TrideepShivam/MentorCommunity/readme.md

 Modules:
 1. Sign-in or Sign-up with id...
 2. Dashboard
+3. Settings
-3. Feedback
+4. Feedback
-4. About
+5. About
-5. Support
+6. Support
-6. Logout
+7. Logout

 functions:
     manually check for mentor and candidate's ids along with their information then allow to sign in.